alidcastano/alidcastano-jekyll/_personal-philosophy/writing.md

 My aim is to put down on paper what I see and what I feel in the best and simplest way. <small> *- Ernest Hemingway* </small>

 Having good ideas is most of writing well.
 If you know what you're talking about, you can say it in the plainest words and you'll be perceived as having a good style. <small>*- Paul Graham* </small>

+## Write clearly

+But being able to wrap your head around a big idea and knowing how to present to the reader?
+That’s the tough part.

 ## Read your work out loud